ezosa/ezosa.github.io/README.md

 ## About me

-I am a fourth-year PhD candidate and doctoral researcher in the Department of Computer Science at the University of Helsinki, Finland.
-My research is on NLP, specifically, on machine learning methods for analysing multilingal news data.
+I am a fourth-year PhD candidate in Computer Science at the University of Helsinki, Finland.
+My research is on unsupervised NLP methods for analysing multilingal news data.

 I am particularly interested in topic models for multilingual, diachronic, or multimodal data (or combinations thereof).
 I have also done research on diachronic semantic change, multilingual news linking, and headline generation.